kennedn/soundx/README.md

 ### Normal
 Normal mode is what the script assumes if you don't pass any flags.
 It accepts either a sink index number or a partial/full match for the sinks name.

-Sink name is preferable because a sink index's tends to change over time but a sink name's is fixed.
+Sink name is preferable because a sink index tends to change over time but a sink name is fixed.
 You can list available card names by passing -l or --list:
 ```console
 $ ./soundx.sh --list
 alsa_output.usb-C-Media_Electronics_Inc._USB_Advanced_Audio_Device-00.analog-stereo